paralax/ColossalOpera/easy/collatz_conjecture.md

 Easy

+# Tags

+number theory, infinite sequence, integer sequence

 # Description

-The Collatz conjecture is a conjecture in mathematics named after Lothar Collatz, who first proposed it in 1937.
+The [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) is a conjecture in mathematics named after Lothar Collatz, who first proposed it in 1937.
 Take any natural number n.
 If n is even, divide it by 2 to get n / 2.
 If n is odd, multiply it by 3 and add 1 to obtain 3n + 1.
 Repeat the process (which has been called "Half Or Triple Plus One", or HOTPO[6]) indefinitely.
 The conjecture is that no matter what number you start with, you will always eventually reach 1.

 For instance, starting with n = 6, one gets the sequence 6, 3, 10, 5, 16, 8, 4, 2, 1. n = 19, for example, takes longer to reach 1: 19, 58, 29, 88, 44, 22, 11, 34, 17, 52, 26, 13, 40, 20, 10, 5, 16, 8, 4, 2, 1.